 Recycle your plastics using your red box

 You can recycle plastic bottles and hard plastic household packaging - such as clean yoghurt pots, punnet trays, bleach and shampoo bottles (see the list further below) in the red boxes using the kerbside recycling collection service.

 Where does it go?

-We take plastic bottles and other plastics to our facility at Linden Way in Coalville - where it's compressed into bales and it is collected by Roydon based in Swinton.
-They separate them out into the different plastic types which undergo different processes either by their selves or a third party and are manufactured into different products which are listed below.
+We take plastic bottles and other plastics to our facility at Linden Way in Coalville - where it's compressed into bales and collected by Clearpoint Recycling.
+They use licensed European carriers to transport the plastic to their customer; Umweltdienste Kedenburg in Beckum, Germany.
+Here the plastic is separated into the different plastic types, ready to be manufactured into different products which are listed below.